-Donald Trump – Not a ‘normal’ president.
+Donald Trump – Not a ‘Normal’ President

 Writing a chronology or standard biography of Donald J Trump as president of the United States isn’t easy.
 Nothing about this era in American political history is normal.
 Trump is still a divisive figure that many critics agree rewrote the rulebook on being president.

-Donald Trump, the reality TV star.
+Donald Trump, the Reality TV Star

-Donald J. Trump’s previous political experience.
+Donald J. Trump’s Previous Political Experience

 Trump’s name has been associated with politics since 2000.
-He ran in the California and Michigan primaries for the Reform party but withdrew.
+He ran in the California and Michigan primaries for the Reform Party but withdrew.

 Trump’s Political Affiliation

-But, there is also the idea that he chose to run for the Republicans because it was the easiest option for him.
+But, there is also the idea that he chose to run for the Republicans because it was his easiest option.
 He registered with them in 1987 but aligned himself with the Independence Party, Reform Party, and Democrats before switching back.

 As with any new president, there will be a shift in direction and attitude based on the beliefs of the party, the man, and the campaign promises that got them into power.

-With Donald J. Trump, there was a heavy influence on the economy and improving the fortunes of American workers and a need to control the borders and protect the nation from threats from Mexico and the Middle East.
+With Donald J. Trump, there was a heavy influence on the economy and improving the fortunes of American workers, and a need to control the borders and protect the nation from threats from Mexico and the Middle East.

-Mexico, immigration, and the wall.
+Mexico, Immigration, and the Wall

 The wall will act as one of the key symbols of the Trump presidency because it was so influential from start to finish.
-A big part of the campaign for his election focused on building a wall to control the numbers of illegal immigrants entering the country.
+A big part of the campaign for his election focused on building a wall to control the number of illegal immigrants entering the country.

-Terrorism, ISIS, and Islamaphobia.
+Terrorism, Isis, and Islamaphobia

 Another critical moment in Trump’s attempts to protect the US from terrorism was Executive Order 13769.
 Although it has the official name of Protecting the Nation from Foreign Terrorist Entry into the United States, it became better known as either the Muslim Ban or Travel Ban, depending on which side you were on.

-Trump and climate change.
+Trump and Climate Change

 Climate change was an ongoing topic of concern during the Trump presidency as the US dealt with more extreme weather and wildfires.
-During the presidency, Trump came out as questioning the science of climate change and would withdraw the US from the Paris Agreement.
+During the presidency, Trump came out questioning the science of climate change and would withdraw the US from the Paris Agreement.

-Trump’s relationship with the American people and the media.
+Trump’s Relationship With the American People and the Media

 So, on the one hand, you have a man making bold statements and signing laws with a strong focus on the American economy and foreign relations.
 But, on the other, you have the man fixated on using Twitter to communicate with his followers and using photo ops wherever possible.

 Another event that will play a big part in Donald J. Trump’s legacy is the Covid pandemic.
 At the time of writing, we can’t talk about figures and the full impact of the situation as it is still ongoing.
 President Biden is now in charge of handling measures and vaccination attempts.
 But, we can discuss Trump’s efforts and handling of the situation.